kovidgoyal/calibre/setup/installer/windows/notes2.rst

 Get a customized version of python that compiles with VS 2015, like this::

-    git clone git@github.com:kovidgoyal/cpython.git
-    git checkout 2.7
+    git clone https://github.com/kovidgoyal/cpython.git && cd cpython && git checkout 2.7

-PlatformToolset below corresponds to the version of Visual Studio, here 2015 (14.0) We create externals/nasm-2.11.06 below so that the python build script does not try to download its own nasm ans uses the one we installed above (the python build script fails to mark its nasm as executable, and therefore errors out)
+PlatformToolset below corresponds to the version of Visual Studio, here 2015 (14.0) We create externals/nasm-2.11.06 below so that the python build script does not try to download its own nasm instead using the one we installed above (the python build script fails to mark its nasm as executable, and therefore errors out)

 First run::